Bobbyc6231/sep11-freedom-project/blog/entry02.md

 ### Skills
 Two skills I've worked on during the last few weeks is practicing *how to learn* and better *time management*.
 I have been learning many different aspects about *kaboom* all on my own.
 I am not used to learning without guidance and this is one of the first times I am doing so.
 Practicing those skills by trying it on my own was educational and in a small way kind of fun.
 Trying something new and whenever it would work would make me feel a small amount of satisfaction and a little proud of myself.
 Last year when I was doing my freedom project, I did not manage my time well at all and did not practice with my tool when I should have.
 This year has been different and I have been keeping up with practicing with my tool when I should be.
 In class whenever it is time to practice, I do so and I actually make a small amount of progress.
-It hasn't been the easiest thing I have ever done however I have been trying harder and putting more effort then I have last year.
+It hasn't been the easiest thing I have ever done, however I have been trying harder and putting more effort than I did last year.